Advertisement

 7 / 8

-Eggs are a great breakfast option, but they make for a healthy afternoon meal, too.
+Eggs are a popular breakfast option.
+But they make for a healthy afternoon meal, too.

-Preheat your oven to 350°F. Whisk together six eggs and some of your favorite chopped veggies, like spinach, mushrooms and tomatoes.
-Pour your mixture into a six-cup muffin tin and sprinkle with freshly ground pepper, or other no-calorie seasoning.
+Try this: Preheat your oven to 350°F. Whisk together six eggs and some of your favorite chopped veggies, like spinach, mushrooms, and tomatoes.
+Pour your mixture into a six-cup muffin tin and sprinkle with freshly ground pepper or other seasoning.
 Pop your pan into the oven and bake until the eggs are no longer runny, about 15 minutes.
 For an extra punch of healthy fat and flavor, spoon on 1 tablespoon of salsa and avocado once your quiches are cool enough to eat.

-Pack two quiches with 1 cup of plump blueberries, the same-sized serving of cucumber slices and 2 tablespoons of hummus.
-Extras included, this lunch weighs in at just 330 calories.
+Pack two quiches with 1 cup of plump blueberries, 1 cup of cucumber slices, and 2 tablespoons of hummus.
+Extras included, this lunch adds up to between 300 and 400 calories.

 Store muffin leftovers in an airtight container; warm them in the microwave for about 30 seconds before digging in.